MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_11_explore_compliance_mgr.md

 # Demo: Explore the Microsoft Purview compliance portal & Compliance Manager

 ## Demo scenario

 In this demo, you will show the Microsoft Purview compliance portal home page and ways in which the capabilities of Compliance manager can help organizations improve their compliance posture.

-## Instructions
+### Demo Part 1

-#### Demo Part 1: Show the Microsoft Purview compliance portal home page and how to customize the card view and the navigation panel.
+Show the Microsoft Purview compliance portal home page and how to customize the card view and the navigation panel.

 1. Open Microsoft Edge.
 In the address bar enter **admin.microsoft.com**.
 You should already be signed in as the admin.
 If not, sign in with your admin credentials.